On Sylt again this year!

 Offshore wind & Sylt

-After 13 years on the North Sea, we are moving to a new island for the 14th WFO in 2025: Sylt.
+After 13 years on the North Sea, we are returning to the island of Sylt for the 15th WFO in 2026.

 The North Sea island of Sylt is known for its breathtaking nature, its exclusive tourism and its long tradition as a retreat for those seeking relaxation.